tbfe-de/viva-tcl/README.md

 It is published here under a Creative Commons "BY-SA" Copyright, which means:

+You may use it freely for any purpose as long as you don't claim it is yours.
+If you extend or otherwise improve it you should also share all modifications.

 ## Code

 The code was written to have an example to walk through at the end of the presentation - if time allows and participants express their interrest in it.

-You may use it freely for any purpose as long as you don't claim it is yours, and if you extend or otherwise improve it you need to should in turn share all your modifications.

-The example code is published under the MIT License, which means you may do with it whatever you want, YOU NEED NOT SHARE ANY MODIFICATIONS, only one thing:
+It is published under the MIT License, which means you may do with it whatever you want, YOU NEED NOT SHARE ANY MODIFICATIONS, only one thing:

-Don't hold me responsible if anything you learn or derive from that code fails.
+Don't hold me responsible if anything you learn or derive from the code fails.

 ## Future Directions